aatmmr/piranha-core-mysql/README.md

 - User name / uid
 - Password

-resulting in a connection string like
+which are combined to a connection string like

 ```csharp
 "server=<THE-HOST-URL>;port=<THE-PORT>;database=<THE-DATABASE-NAME>;uid=<THE-DATABASE-USER>;password=<THE-PASSWORD>"